 - All required applicant environmental documentation received, the IOB will submit to NTIA in the Final Proposal of projects or other eligible activities containing construction and ground disturbance activities and shall also describe how the applicant complies with the applicable environmental and national historical preservation requirements. - The applicant will be responsible for obtaining permits, within a reasonable period, any such Federal, Idaho or Local Government authorizations as required to conduct the planned work. - The applicant needs to submit projects designed to minimize potential environmental impact.

 The IOB will require the applicant to provide a narrative outlining their approach to EHP activities.
-The IOB will monitor the applicants for compliance with the NEPA and the NHPA.15 The IOB plans to communicate with applicants prior to and throughout the selection process to ensure they comply with the NEPA and NHPA requirements.
+The IOB will monitor the applicants for compliance with the NEPA and the NHPA.13